ekohe/wulin_master/README.md

   config.assets.paths << Rails.root.join('app/assets/builds')

   config.dartsass.builds = { 'application.sass' => 'application.css' }

   config.dartsass.build_options << '--load-path=node_modules'
+  config.dartsass.build_options << '--load-path=app/assets/stylesheets'
+  config.dartsass.build_options << '--load-path=vendor/gems/wulin_master/app/assets/stylesheets'
 end
 ```

+All three load paths are load-bearing, and the build fails without them:

+- `node_modules`, because `master.sass` `@use`s npm packages by bare name
+- `app/assets/stylesheets`, because that is where `_theme.generated.scss` is
+  written and `master.sass` reads `$color-theme` from it
+- the gem's own stylesheets, because its SlickGrid partials `@import "base"`
+  and friends relative to that directory

+With the third one set you can shorten the entry point to `@use 'master'`.

 `master.sass` reads `$color-theme` from `_theme.generated.scss`, which is
 generated from `config/initializers/wulin_master.rb`.
 Write it before the first